straightdave/eps/README.md

 EPS
 ===
-EPS ( *Embedded PowerShell* ), inspired by erb, is a templating tool that renders PowerShell code within text document, conceptually and syntactically similar to erb for Ruby or twig for PHP, etc.
+EPS ( *Embedded PowerShell* ), inspired by erb, is a templating tool that renders PowerShell code into text document, conceptually and syntactically similar to erb for Ruby or twig for PHP, etc.

 ### Syntax
 EPS allows PowerShell code to be embedded within a pair of `<% ... %>`, `<%= ... %>`, or `<%# ... %>` as well: